z3nL/site-unit2-project1-music-playlist-explorer-starter/README.md

     - [ X ] All text in the text input field is deleted
     - [ X ] All playlists in the `data.json` file are displayed in a grid view
     - [ X ] **Optional:** If the Add Playlist, Edit Existing Playlist, or Delete Playlist stretch features were implemented:
-      - [ X ] If users can add a playlist, added playlists should be included in search results.
+      - [  ] If users can add a playlist, added playlists should be included in search results.
-      - [ X ] If users can edit a playlist, search results should reflect the latest edits to each playlist.
+      - [  ] If users can edit a playlist, search results should reflect the latest edits to each playlist.
-      - [ X ] If users can delete a playlist, deleted playlists should no longer be included in search results.
+      - [  ] If users can delete a playlist, deleted playlists should no longer be included in search results.
       - **Note:** You will not be graded on the implementation of this optional subfeature to keep your grade of this stretch feature independent of your implementation of other stretch features.
 However, we highly suggest including this in your implementation to model realistic behavior of real applications.

 - [ X ] **Sorting Options**